alist-org/docs/docs/guide/drivers/common.md

 ### Web proxy

 Whether the web preview,download and the direct link go through the transfer.
-If you open this, recommended you set [Api url](../../config/site.md#api-url) so that alist can works fine.
+If you open this, recommended you set [Site url](../../config/configuration.md#site_url) so that alist can works fine.

 ### Webdav policy